joric/oneliners/README.md

         else f(s(a,j,k),i,j,k-1)) if i<=j<=k else None)[1](nums,0,0,len(nums)-1)
 ```

-Also see swap function here:
+Also see swap function here (but it's not really that useful):

 * https://stackoverflow.com/questions/4362153/lambda-returns-lambda-in-python